Frequently-asked Questions

 It is almost impossible to tell families how long a child will remain on the waitlist, as there are often many factors at play.
 Income-eligible children are more likely to be selected from the waitlist than those over-income families.

-It sometimes happens that children can remain on the waitlist all year without ever being accepted.
-If your child is age-eligible for the next school year, a letter will be sent to you encouraging you to reapply.
+Sometimes, children can remain on the waitlist all year without ever being accepted.
+If your child is age-eligible for the next school year, a letter will be sent encouraging you to reapply.

 I applied for Early Head Start and only want the center for my child.
 When can they start?